Income segregation: Racial differences and income segregation

-Measurement of the income segregation
+Measurement

 There are multiple options of measuring income segregation even though they are much less developed and each of them include some advantages as well as disadvantages.
 Many studies use dissimilarity index (unlike when measuring racial segregation) – whose possible disadvantage is the substantial loss of information.
-The variation of the dissimilarity index is the overall economic segregation index (OESI).
+The variation of the dissimilarity index is the overall economic segregation index.
 This index is based on the seven variables based on the income, educational and occupational measures and out of these measures the overall economic segregation is calculated.
-Another possibility for measuring income segregation is the use of a ratio of the between-neighborhood variation in mean income to the total variation of income, one of the variation of this approach is a CGI - centile gap index (segregation is equal to one minus the ratio of the within-neighborhood variation in income percentile rank to the overall variation in percentile rank), Bourguignon's income inequality index or Jargowsky's Neighborhoods Sorting Index (NSI) – i.e. to the square root of the ratio of the between-unit income variance to the total income variance.
+Another possibility for measuring income segregation is the use of a ratio of the between-neighborhood variation in mean income to the total variation of income, one of the variation of this approach is a centile gap index (segregation is equal to one minus the ratio of the within-neighborhood variation in income percentile rank to the overall variation in percentile rank), Bourguignon's income inequality index or Jargowsky's Neighborhoods Sorting Index – i.e., to the square root of the ratio of the between-unit income variance to the total income variance.

-Rank-order theory index (HR) equals to the ratio of within-unit income rank variation to overall income rank variation.
+Rank-order theory index is the ratio of within-unit income rank variation to overall income rank variation.
 This approach allows to measure this type of segregation even if the precise threshold of the income is unknown and we choose only based on the percentiles.
+This index can be utilized as a way to go around the difficulty of examining the relationship between income inequality and income segregation.
+The index varies between 0 and 1.
+The rank-order will be 0 if income segregation does not exist, illustrating that the income distribution in each neighborhood is identical to that of the city.If the rank-order will be 1, the case will be the opposite where income segregation does exist, and neighborhoods are divided based on their income rank.

-RISI – Residential Income Segregation Index is one of the more precise measuring methods for summarizing the income segregation.
+Residential Income Segregation Index is one of the more precise measuring methods for summarizing the income segregation.
+It was developed by Richard Fry and Paul Taylor.
 As the name indicates, it focuses on the income segregation given by the residential possibilities.
+According to a research paper, it takes into account the highest 30 metropolitan regions for each country.
+The highest that the Residential Income Segregation Index can be is 200.
+Additionally, the residential income segregation index sums the percentage of poorer households living in a largely poorer area and the percentage of richer households living in a largely richer area.
+The following three metropolitan regions were recorded as having the biggest degrees of income segregation: Dallas, New York and Houston.
+This could be due to immigration as it led to increased population growth.
+The following three metropolitan regions were recorded as having the lowest degrees of income segregation: Atlanta, Chicago and Boston.